 Nurturing Families™ Trainers train paraprofessionals and professionals to become Facilitators.
 Trainers provide facilitator trainings and consultation to individuals they train.
-Agency, statewide conferences and workshops can also be conducted by trainers.
-County/statewide initiatives and fidelity monitoring can only be conducted through the Family Nurturing Center of Texas.
+Agency, statewide conferences and workshops can also be conducted by certified trainers.

-Individuals who wish to provide training must be approved with one or more of the four Nurturing Families™ Trainer Certifications.
-Once certified, every training or workshop you provide must be documented and submitted to your reporting entity for the training to count for your certification.
+Individuals who wish to provide training must be certified Trainers of Nurturing Families™ 2nd Edition program.
+Once certified, every training or workshop provided must be documented and submitted to your reporting Nurturing Families Center to count towards your active certification.

 Documentation must include the following: